symbol/symbol-docs/source/concepts/metadata.rst

 AccountMetadataTransaction
 ==========================

-Announce an account metadata transaction to associate a key-value state to an account.
+Announce an AccountMetadataTransaction to associate a key-value state to an account.

 **Version**: 0x01